Dog-Friendly Gingerbread Biscuits

 Traditional gingerbread contains spices that can upset a dog’s stomach, so it’s not something dogs should eat.
-But that doesn’t mean your dog has to miss out on the Christmas treats.
+But that doesn’t mean your dog has to miss out on the festive fun.

-To help your dog join in the festive cheer, here are two simple, dog-friendly gingerbread-style cookie recipes—one hard and crunchy, one soft.
+To help your dog join in the festive cheer, here are two simple, dog-friendly gingerbread-style biscuit recipes — one hard and crunchy, and one soft.

 Ingredients